- Slim handled brush with good grip

-The main difference is the battery life that their brushes offer, there is considerable improvement and better still this improvement comes with little in the way of change in price for you and I, which is of course fantastic news.
+The main difference is the battery life that their brushes offer, there is a considerable improvement and better still this improvement comes with little in the way of change in price for me and you which is fantastic news of course.

-Out of all the models in the range though, to me it seems like the 4000 series has seen the greatest of box contents change.
+Of all the models in the range though, to me, it seems like the 4000 series has seen the greatest of box contents change.
 Sadly this is not necessarily for the better.

-As I write this review in summer 2017, Oral-B have introduced the Smart 4 4000, this is an upgrade on the SmartSeries 4000.
+I write this review in summer 2017, Oral-B has introduced the Smart 4 4000, this is an upgrade on the SmartSeries 4000.

 The important differences are:

 - The 2017 model has a Lithium-Ion (Li-Ion) battery rather than a Nickel Metal Hydride (NiMH) which more than doubles the usage time from 7 to 16 days.

 - The 2017 model comes with a white grip on the handle compared to the dark blue grip on the SmartSeries.

 - The 2017 model comes with 2 brush heads (2 x CrossAction or 2 x SensiClean) compared to the 3 (CrossAction, Sensitive & 3D White) with the SmartSeries.